LxiStandard/LxiStandard.github.io/site/schemas.md

 the LXI API Extended Function specification for the LXI generations 1.6 and newer at [LXI Specifications](specifications.html).

-The schemas are in XSD format and do not return formatted HTML pages.

 The schemas are maintained in the LXI github source repository.
 For access contact the LXI consortium.